Soborom Hot Springs: Geography and springs

 The central and southern areas are located on dry valleys.
 Within the depression, various drainages converge into the southwestward flowing Enneri Soborom-Souradom, which has incised the hot spring deposits and is itself the site of the western area.
 A waterfall lies in the area, and there are two noticeable river terraces as well which feature thermal activity.

-The activity has eroded the country rocks and left deposits, including sulfur and geyserites, sulfates and chlorides, which are generated by the deposition of the gases and chemical reactions between the gases and the air.
+The activity has eroded the country rocks and left deposits, including sulfur, geyserites, sulfates, and chlorides, which are generated by the deposition of the gasses and chemical reactions between the gasses and the air.
 The sulfur often forms flower-like structures at the gas vents.
 The exhalations are extremely corrosive, consuming tinplate within a few weeks and turning the rock into a porridge-like substance.

 Individual vents

 The individual areas feature the following structures: